pkmital/MTIID-MTEC-616-01-2017/README.md

 We looked at the DFT, Mel Transform, Circular Buffers, and MFCCs for audio fingerprinting and analysis.

 ### Session 11 - 04/11/17 - Machine Learning Part I

+We explored the use of kNN and tSNE for concatenative synthesis and visual exploration of a grain cloud.

 ### Session 12 - 04/18/17 - Machine Learning Part II

+We explored the use of k-means clustering and markov chains for generative concatenative synthesis.

 ### Session 13 - 04/25/17 - NO CLASS
 ### Session 14 - 05/02/17 - Project Help (Lab Only / Requests)
 ### Final Project Presentations - 05/09/17 - Projects Due